-- The implementation of GIS in developing countries is a need of its own and a constant demand from international development cooperation agencies
+- The implementation of GIS in developing countries is its own necessity and a constant demand from international development cooperation organizations

-- The existence of GIS in municipalities attracts researchers and offers advantages to the private company that executes public works.
+- The existence of GIS in municipalities attracts researchers and offers advantages to the private company executing public works.

 - Training is essential before and during GIS implementation projects

 - Free Software Saves Economic Limitation in Acquiring Licenses